 Mounting Baby Monitors Away From the Crib: What Are the Options?

 Your options for mounting the baby monitor away from the crib are varied.
 Once again, you can make use of universal mounts designed to fit most baby monitors available.
 Or, purchase the mounting features specifically designed for specific baby monitors.

 Let’s look at the universal mounting options first.
 These include:

 Some brands offer floor stands and wall mounts specifically designed to fit their baby monitors.
-I’ve written an extensive review of the Nanit Baby Monitor and their floor stands and wall mounting options.
+I’ve written an extensive review of the Nanit Baby Monitor, comparing their Nanit floor stand vs wall mounting options.